“This post may contain affiliate links. Please read my disclosure for more info.

 Here are two ways:

 For almost any repair on any car, you’ll find a step by step video on YouTube.
 You’ll see what tools you’ll need, and get an idea of how long it’ll take.
-Just skim through the video and you’ll see if it’s something you think you can do, or if you’d be better off paying someone.
+Just skim through the video and see if it’s something you’re capable of, or if you’d be better off paying someone.